Sports Massage can be a vital aide to reducing recovery time after injury by:

 It can also be used to effectively treat sports related problems such as runners knee, golfers or tennis elbow and shin splints.

 Sports Massage is often used by athletes in conjunction with their training regime to help keep them in peak condition and can be particularly useful pre and post event.
-For pre and post event massage a shorter 30 minute session is recommended as techniques are modified for these sessions to focus on readiness or recovery rather than working more deeply on specific issues.
+For pre and post event massage a shorter 30 minute session is generally recommended as techniques are modified for these sessions to focus on readiness or recovery rather than working more deeply on specific issues.